dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 We do not need advanced symbolic manipulation of maths and logic to understand that this photo is fake.
 A visual representation of phenomena, whether artistic or photographic, in its depiction of natural phenomena, must reflect the preservation of equilibrium.
-Otherwise it *looks* fake.
+Otherwise, to the human mind, it *looks* fake.
 This is the difference between bad lighting and good lighting in paintings.
 When visual phenomena deviate from our neurologically encoded physical models, our analytical emulation of physics can not only distinguish the qualitative differences at a subconscious level, but also direct the mind's attention to areas in the depiction's local space that seem *most fake*.
+We see this all the time in Hollywood special effects: the explosions we accept as being realistically depicted subconsciously confuse our mind.

 Via our experience of physical phenomena via sensory stimuli, our brain develops analytical models of physics that effectively